Vessel traffic in the Malacca Strait via FleetMon Explorer

-Bai Chi, one of the thousands of Chinese tankers that regularly traverse Malacca.
+Bai Chi, is one of the thousands of Chinese tankers who regularly traverse Malacca.

-It is the busiest strait in the world, with some 100,000 vessels plying annually through it.
-An estimated 25% of the world’s trade passes through this narrow strait, making it important economically, as well as politically.
-It is well understood in the political spectrum that he who controls the Malacca Strait, might as well control the stability in South-East Asia.
+It is the busiest strait in the world, with 100,000 vessels flying annually.
+An estimated 25% of the world’s trade passes through this narrow strait, making it important economically and politically.
+It is well understood in the political spectrum that he who controls the Malacca Strait might as well control the stability in South-East Asia.
 This is where China comes into play.

-Historically, the vast majority of China’s oil imports, from the Persian Gulf, Venezuela, and Angola, go by this route.
-This makes the route increasingly susceptible to blockades that could well stagnate the Chinese war machine.
+Historically, most of China’s oil imports from the Persian Gulf, Venezuela, and Angola go by this route.
+This makes the route increasingly susceptible to blockades that could stagnate the Chinese war machine.

 The Indian Factor

-Over the years, China has had a lot of territorial disputes with most of its South-Asian neighbours, most notable among them being India.
+Over the years, China has had a lot of territorial disputes with most of its South-Asian neighbors, most notably India.
 Even though China is a much larger economy, the only regional country that can remotely rival it is India.
-Both the countries have a huge standing armed force, which often engages in minor skirmishes.
+Both countries have a huge armed force, which often engages in minor skirmishes.

 IMAGE of Indian Navy’s INS Vikramaditya.

-To protect its territorial sovereignty and freedom of navigation in the Indian Ocean Region, the Indian Navy has a well developed naval port in the Indian islands of Andaman and Nicobar.
-These islands are in close proximity to the vital Malacca Strait and could well be used to cut off the vital shipping route in times of war, stagnating the Chinese economy.
+To protect its territorial sovereignty and freedom of navigation in the Indian Ocean Region, the Indian Navy has a well-developed naval port in the Indian islands of Andaman and Nicobar.
+These islands are near the vital Malacca Strait and could well be used to cut off the vital shipping route during war, stagnating the Chinese economy.

 India has been enjoying this strategic advantage over China for decades now.
 But this is soon going to change.

-China has been investing heavily in its ‘Belt and Road Initiative’ (BRI) in an attempt to diversify the country’s supply chain.
-A whopping $200 billion has already been spent on the same, with analysts predicting a sum total of $1.2–1.3 trillion investment by 2027.
+China has been investing heavily in its ‘Belt and Road Initiative (BRI) in an attempt to diversify the country’s supply chain.
+A whopping $200 billion has already been spent on the same, with analysts predicting a $1.2–1.3 trillion investment by 2027.

-A large part of the Chinese plans rests on the development of the Pakistani port of Gwadar.
-Instead of traversing through the Malacca Strait, ships could unload the cargo at Gwadar, which would then be shipped into China via the China Pakistan Economic Corridor (CPEC).
+A large part of the Chinese plans rests on developing the Pakistani port of Gwadar.
+Instead of traversing through the Malacca Strait, ships could unload the cargo at Gwadar, which would then be shipped into China via the China-Pakistan Economic Corridor (CPEC).

 China Pakistan Economic Corridor (CPEC) from Gwadar port to Kashgar

 And if Gwadar wasn’t enough, the country has highlighted the importance of the Northern Sea Route, up and around Russia, to connect mainland China with Europe.
-China has stressed on the importance of this route in its 2018 Arctic Policy.
-Chinese policymakers hope to build a Polar Silk Road via the development of the Northern Sea routes.
+China has stressed the importance of this route in its 2018 Arctic Policy.
+Chinese policymakers hope to build a Polar Silk Road by developing the Northern Sea routes.

-The country has been investing heavily in developing ports along the Arctic, with the country launching its first icebreaker, the Xue Long, in 1994.
-In 2018, China launched the successor to Xue Long, the Xue Long 2, which is also the country’s first locally built icebreaker.
+The country has invested heavily in developing ports along the Arctic, launching its first icebreaker, the Xue Long, in 1994.
+In 2018, China launched the successor to Xue Long, the Xue Long 2, the country’s first locally built icebreaker.